 This opinion is based on the information available at the time of the examination.
 I reserve the right to change this opinion should further information become available or after consultation with colleagues.

-Child Abuse likely Type of abuse
+- □ Child Abuse likely Type of abuse .....

-Child Abuse unlikely
+- □ Child Abuse unlikelv

-In cases of suspected Physical Harm:
+- □ Unable to give an opinion pending further information / investigation results In cases of suspected Physical Harm:

-Non accidental injury
+- □ Non accidental injury

-Non accidental most likely
+- □ Non accidental most likelv

-Accidental most likely
+- □ Accidental most likely

-Accidental but concerns regarding care
+- □ Accidental but concerns regarding care

-unknown, requires further investigation
+- □ unknown, requires further investigation

-No injury seen and no additional concerns
+- □ No injury seen and no additional concerns

-No injury seen but have additional concerns
+- □ No injury seen but have additional concerns

 Very brief comment on why that opinion has been reached: